-Management or managerial accounting, often referred to as cost accounting, is a task most managers or responsible experts within businesses and other organizations have to conduct to facilitate, support, and contrast decisions and decision alternatives based on ﬁnancial data.
-There are manifold potential forms and sources of ﬁnancial data managers can derive from within their business.
+Management or managerial accounting, often referred to as cost accounting, is a task most managers or responsible experts within businesses and other organizations must conduct to facilitate, support, and contrast decisions and decision alternatives based on ﬁnancial data.
+There are many potential forms and sources within their business that managers can use to derive financial data.
 Organizational decision-makers receive information from data generated in ﬁnancial accounting databases and reports as well as information derived from enterprise resource software, which measures operational processes.

 Managers retrieve and interpret information relevant to making decisions.
-Data tell sto- ries through numbers with obvious and sometimes more obscure meanings, so under- standing the data sometimes requires interpretation.
-It is important to understand that that there is no such thing as the truth in ﬁnance or accounting data.
-There is just plentiful information that was compiled following certain rules or logics that it requires interpretation to derive responsible decisions affecting the future of the organization.
-This course book explores basic concepts and typical cost analysis techniques of busi- ness processes to provide not only a toolset but also a way of thinking.
+Data tell stories through numbers with obvious and sometimes more obscure meanings, so understanding the data sometimes requires interpretation.
+It is important to be aware that there is no such thing as the truth in ﬁnance or accounting data.
+There is just plentiful information compiled following certain rules or logic that requires interpretation to derive responsible decisions that will affect the future of the organization.
+This course book explores basic concepts and typical cost analysis techniques of business processes to provide not only a toolset but also a way of thinking.

 Deﬁnition of Management Accounting